sonninnos/libretro-uae/README.md

 Please be aware that there are 32-bits and 64-bits versions of the library.
 Choose the one corresponding to your RetroArch executable.

-Android Tip:
+#### Android

+Android does not allow loading dynamic libraries from `system` directory, but it can load from the executable directory, which requires root access.

-You have to import/install `capsimg.so` as a core.
+Android does allow loading from the core directory, which means you can and have to import/install `capsimg.so` as a core to use CAPSIMG without root access.

 ### ZIP support